Advancing Parameter Efficiency in Fine-tuning via Representation Editing: Experiments

-In addition to natural language understanding tasks, we also conduct experiments on natural language generation tasks.
-We take the pre-trained GPT-2 medium (355M) and GPT-2 large (774M) from the HuggingFace Transformers library and evaluate these methods on E2E NLG Challenge \cite{Novikova2017TheED}.
-What's more, we replicate prior works according to the setup of \citet{li2021prefix} and \citet{hu2021lora}, see Appendix \ref{appendix:hyperparameter_gpt2} for more details of the hyperparameter used in our experiments.
+Beyond natural language understanding tasks, our study expanded to include experiments on natural language generation tasks.
+These experiments were conducted using the GPT-2 medium (355M) and large (774M) models on the E2E NLG Challenge \cite{Novikova2017TheED}.
+The pre-trained GPT-2 models were also obtained from the HuggingFace Transformers Library.
+To ensure a fair comparison, we reproduced other PEFT methods following the settings defined by \citet{li2021prefix} and \citet{hu2021lora}.
+Please refer to Appendix \ref{appendix:hyperparameter_gpt2} for the comprehensive details of our implementation.

-The experimental performance of RED, as well as other adaption methods, is recorded in Table \ref{tab:gpt2}.
-Our experimental results indicate that RED achieved comparable performance with other baselines in various metrics of the E2E NLG Challenge, proving that adapting downstream tasks through editing representation not only works on classification tasks but also performs well on generation tasks.

-Similarly, RED achieves excellent performance with much less trainable parameters.
-In section \ref{sec:rank_1}, we set the rank of LoRA and Adapter to 1.
-At this point, the performance of RED is better than these PEFT methods, proving that RED is not only parameter efficient but also parameter effective.
+The data presented in Table \ref{tab:gpt2} reveals that RED achieved performance comparable to other PEFT baselines across all metrics in the E2E NLG Challenge.
+This highlights the efficacy of fine-tuning through representation editing, not only for natural language understanding tasks but also for language generation tasks.
+Remarkably, RED accomplished this performance while still necessitating minimal fine-tuning of parameters.
+To compare RED with the most parameter-efficient variants of other PEFT methods, we set the rank of LoRA and Adapter to $1$.
+Under these conditions, RED outperformed all such variants while still employing the fewest number of parameters (see Section \ref{sec:rank_1} for details).